ecabanasv/ci-pp4-portfolio/README.md

 ### Content

-Default image used in CI project walkthrough
+- Default image used in CI project walkthrough
+- pngtree.com for the main index image